YouTube Kids Alternatives

 This is the dead zone: your child has outgrown toddler-focused apps, but unrestricted YouTube is too much.
 A 10-year-old may reasonably want Mark Rober, Crash Course, Dude Perfect, cooking channels, coding tutorials, drawing lessons, or Minecraft creators.
 Those can be fine choices.
 The problem is everything YouTube wraps around them.

 For that use case, closed-library apps like PBS KIDS, Yippee, and Kidoodle are not quite enough.
-They are safer because the catalog is fixed, but they do not solve the "my kid wants specific YouTube creators" problem.
-You want a whitelist-style YouTube app instead.
+Their catalogs are fixed, so they do not solve the "my kid wants specific YouTube creators" problem.
+VidCove focuses on whitelist-style YouTube access instead.

 Which app blocks YouTube Shorts for kids?

 VidCove blocks YouTube Shorts for kids at the app level.
 Parents can remove Shorts globally or per channel, so approved creators still appear without their short-form feed.
-Kivvie is another whitelist-style option that also markets a Shorts-free player.
-YouTube Kids itself does not offer a true permanent Shorts-off switch.
+That matters because YouTube Kids itself does not offer a true permanent Shorts-off switch.

 That distinction matters.
 Browser extensions, device-level timers, and supervised-account settings can help in narrow cases, but they are fragile.
 A child can switch devices, open a browser, use the TV app, or simply land in another YouTube surface.
 If Shorts are the problem, pick an app where Shorts are absent from the child experience.